2025 Green Brewery & Distillery Forum

 2:05 pm Western Region Onsite Energy Technical Assistance Partnership (TAP)

-2:25 pm Hawai‘i Energy Incentives/Rebates
+2:45 pm Hawaii Energy Incentives/Rebates

 2:55 pm Panel with local businesses*

-3:05 pm Updated checklist
+3:05 pm Updated checklist / Collab with BetterBev

 3:15 pm Q&A / Open discussion